DylanMcD8/theldb/README.md

 # *More About Me*
 * I live in Colorado
 * I love Space and the idea of travelling to and living on different planets
-* I love the mountains
+* I love the mountains, especially skiing and snow

 > *Failure is an option here.
 If things are not failing, you are not innovating enough.*
 > <quote> *-- Elon Musk* </quote>